ocaml/ocaml.org/data/tutorials/en/001_a_first_hour_with_ocaml.md

 val factorial : int -> int = <fun>
 ```

-In fact, we may simplify further with the `function` keyword which introduces
+In fact, we may simplify further with the `function` keyword, which introduces
 pattern-matching directly:

 ```ocaml